Do Blueprint supplements help vascular health? Science says

 • Myth: “If my total testosterone is ‘normal,’ I can ignore symptoms.”

-Fact: Guidelines recommend evaluating symptoms, repeating morning testing, and considering free testosterone when total testosterone is borderline.[3]
+Fact: Guidelines recommend evaluating symptoms, repeating morning testing, and considering free testosterone in select cases such as borderline total testosterone or suspected SHBG abnormalities.[3]

 Bottom line